dadkakdead/MagicBox/README.md

 [Automate boring stuff with Python]: <https://automatetheboringstuff.com/>

 ## Farewell ##
 I would be happy to hear any feedback/news about how you use **MagicBox** in real life.
-Feel free to write me at devrazdev@gmail.com.
+Feel free to email me at devrazdev@gmail.com.
 Thank you.